 Christmas sparkles more, our heart still skips a beat when we sees the beautiful tree standing.
 (You, know the same way it does now, in November if we have it up.)

-Imagine we have all time to marvel at our tree together, as it twinkles and shimmers, no school runs, work commitments or social engagements.
+Imagine, we have all the time to marvel at our tree together, as it twinkles and shimmers, no school runs, work commitments or social engagements.
 We sit around the tree playing games, watching films cuddled up together as a family.

 …Afterall, you wouldn’t wear your wedding dress just for a casual walk to the beach before your wedding day, would you?